rickycaron/rickycaron/README.md

 - 👋 Hi, I’m @rickycaron Rui Zhu
-- 👀 I’m interested in C++, Java, Vue3
+- 👀 I’m interested in C++, Java, Vue3, Raect
-- 🌱 I’m currently learning React
+- 🌱 I’m currently  doing an internship in Ericsson
 - 💞️ I’m looking to collaborate on Web page developer
 - 📫 Reach me at...